asgardphp/asgard/Form/README.md

 		//...
 	}

-If all is valid, it will execute the form's doSave() method, which by default does nothing.
+If the inputs are valid, it will execute the form's doSave() method, which does nothing by default.
 It will also try to save each nested-form.

 However you can create your own classes that extend the Form class and override the "doSave" method or use a callback: